msaroufim/Robot-Overlord-Manual/README.md

     * 3d printing robot parts
     * Programming Arduino

-## Are you planning a physical copy?
+## I prefer reading on paper, is there a physicaly copy I can buy?
-Yes!
+I'm planning on releasing a physical copy later this year, stay tuned!

 ## Could you talk about X?
 I'm happy to write about topics you find interesting.
 Just open up a Github issue and I'll address it ASAP.